 Government Administration & Religious Affairs

-Mehmed made huge strides towards centralizing Ottoman rule and expanding the role of the sultan.
+Mehmed II made huge strides towards centralizing Ottoman rule and expanding the role of the sultan.
 He consolidated his power through weakening and redelegating the roles and responsibilities of high-ranking officials who would also be bound to the sultan through political marriages.
 Wealth and land from the aristocrats was redistributed to Mehmed's slave class, giving him a reliable and loyal base and having the additional benefit of a check on the power of any conspiring nobles.
 Mehmed and his imperial council convened in regular meetings known as the Divan, named after the floor-level couches adorning the room.

 One development during Mehmed's reign, which is more famously attributed to future Sultan Suleiman the Magnificent (r.
 1520-1566 CE), is the compilation of law codes, replacing vague progenitors.
 These secular law codes, known as kanun, dealt with topics such as the power structure of the government and taxation of subjects and were carefully formulated not to clash with religious law (şeriat).

 Mehmed's administration had a moderately hands-off approach regarding religious affairs.
-Non-Muslim populations living in Ottoman territory were allowed to practice their faith freely but were required to pay a special tax called cizye.
+Non-Muslim populations living in the Ottoman Empire were allowed to practice their faith freely but were required to pay a special tax called cizye.
 Furthermore, seeking to legitimize his rule over the largely Eastern Orthodox minority, Mehmed appointed religious leaders aligned with his self-interests such as the Patriarch of Constantinople Gennadious Scolarious (r.
 1454-1464 CE) and gave them wide-reaching authority over their religious adherents.

-Throughout his reign, Mehmed enacted sweeping administrative changes, reorganization of military forces, ambitious construction projects, and broad conquests, leaving his successors an empire to be reckoned with, but he was also known as a benefactor of artists and authors.
+Throughout his reign, Mehmed II enacted sweeping administrative changes, reorganization of military forces, ambitious construction projects, and broad conquests, leaving his successors an empire to be reckoned with, but he was also known as a benefactor of artists and authors.
 He read classical Greek and Roman literature as a child and continued to collect and read relevant manuscripts throughout his reign as sultan.
 He supported dozens of poets, writers, and scholars, and invited philosophers, astronomers, and painters from across Europe and the Middle East to his court.
 John Freely describes his court's opulence as: